 - Relights the scene to balance out the colours across the rest of the image.

 - Removes any halos that you tend to get around hard edges when replacing skies.

 - Removes chromatic aberrations and artefacts around softer edges like trees and grass.

-To achieve the same results Adobe Photoshop (at time of writing); you need to have several tools in your photo editing arsenal.
-All of which I would categorise as being intermediate to advanced photo processing techniques.
-Luminar though makes the job achievable regardless of your image post-processing skill level.
+Sky Replacement in Luminar is very easy!
+It makes the job achievable regardless of your image post-processing skill level.
 However, there are still some basic rules that you need to follow, as well as some simple techniques to use; in order for a sky replacement to be believable.